Paul J. DeBartolomeo

 Ted started his career in the fire service in 1987 with the Hartford (CT) Fire Department.
 In 1989 he was assigned to the Tactical Rescue unit as a firefighter and later went on to become an assigned driver of the T.A.C.
 He was promoted to the rank L.T. in 1998, and achieved the rank of Captain in 2007, where he commanded Ladder Co.
 3 in the cities North End.
 In the fall of 2015 Ted was promoted to the rank of Deputy Chief assigned to District 2 in the cities North End.
 In addition to his fire service career, Ted has served as an adjunct instructor with the CT Fire Academy since 2001 teaching in various disciplines including Recruit Firefighter, Technical Rescue Programs, and Fire Officer Programs.

-Tim began is fire service career in 1996 as a volunteer in South Windsor CT.
+Tim began his fire service career in 1996 as a volunteer in South Windsor CT.
 In 2005 Tim joined the CT National Guard as a firefighter, where he received certification in numerous training classes.
 In 2008 he was hired by the City of New Haven (CT) Fire Department where he was assigned to Engine 10 prior to his transfer to Squad Co.
-1. Tim was promoted to the rank of Lieutenant in 2015, and is currently assigned to Engine Co.
-8. He is a certified Fire Service Instructor, Fire Officer, and a Hazardous Materials Technician.
+1. Tim was promoted to the rank of Lieutenant in 2015, assigned to Engine Co.
+8, and has since been promoted to Captain and is assigned to Squad Co.
+1. He is a certified Fire Service Instructor, Fire Officer, and a Hazardous Materials Technician.

 Joe has been a member of the fire service since 1997 staring as a volunteer with Rowayton Hose Company no. 1.
 In 2004 he began his career as a firefighter with the Stamford (CT) Fire Department and was assigned to Rescue co.
 1 and Engine co.
 5. Dombrowski was promoted to Lieutenant in 2012 and assigned to Truck co.
 1 and Engine co.
 1 and in 2017, was reassigned to Rescue co.
 1. He is a nationally certified Pro Board instructor, an adjunct instructor for the CT Fire Academy, and a lead instructor with the Stamford Regional Fire School.
 Joe holds many state and national certifications including Officer, Safety Officer, Pump/Aerial Operator, Rescue Technician and other disciplines.
 Dombrowski also sits on Stamford's Apparatus and High rise committees.